meghnas07/Sample-Repo/README.md

+# sample  project
-This is my App for learning
+This is my App for learning.